Tamera Foster

 Tamera Cuthbert, professionally known as Tamera Foster is an English singer who competed in the tenth series of The X Factor in 2013.
-She was the eighth contestant eliminated (finishing in fifth place) and was subsequently signed to a Syco Music record deal.
+She was the eighth contestant eliminated and was subsequently signed to a Syco Music record deal.

 Early life

 Tamera grew up listening to many genres of music, but was most inspired by Whitney Houston, Missy Elliott, Erykah Badu, Sammy Davis Jr., James Brown, and Beyonce.
 She also enjoyed drawing and painting, which became more serious hobbies in her early teens.
 After being encouraged by her mother and grandmother, Tamera performed at church, as well as several local talent shows.
 She decided to audition for The X Factor one week before the show, at the age of 16.
 She has claimed to have synesthesia.

 2013: The X Factor

 She competed in the tenth series of The X Factor in 2013.
 In week four, Foster was in the bottom two with Kingsland Road, but Foster was saved by a majority vote.
 However, voting statistics revealed that Kingsland Road received more votes than Foster, which meant that if the result went to deadlock, Kingsland Road would have been saved.
 She was eventually eliminated in the quarter-final.
 Former Judge Simon Cowell subsequently signed her to his label Syco Music after dubbing her "the British Rihanna".